 An emerging focus within the office is that of large-scale sustainable building strategies.
 Abbey Gardens, for example, is a master plan proposal for a prototypical community village which aims to service its immediate locale as well as a broader regional audience for those interested in sustainable food production and its impact socially, agriculturally, economically, nutritionally and culturally.
 The scheme is centred around a series of built projects which would stitch into existing open ‘rooms’ left behind by a recently decommissioned sand and gravel quarry — on a 441-acre lot two hours north of Toronto in Haliburton, Ontario.

-Building upon the office’s interest in sustainable building strategies and its established expertise in the area of digital fabrication, Williamson Chong was recently awarded the 2012 Professional Prix de Rome from the Canada Council of the Arts.
-This prize is awarded annually to an architectural firm that has completed its first built works and has demonstrated exceptional artistic potential.
-The prize encourages the development of excellence in contemporary architectural practice by supporting the winner to travel around the world to develop their skills, their creative practice and to strengthen their position in an international architectural milieu.
-Over the next two years, the partners will visit Austria, Scandinavia, Japan, and South Korea and engage international architects, researchers and industry leaders in advanced wood construction and emerging manufacturing technologies.
-The end goal is to situate digital fabrication and wood construction in a broader cultural context and link theories of design and technology with ecological aspects of building and construction.
+Building upon the office’s interest in sustainable building strategies and its established expertise in the area of digital fabrication, Williamson Chong was awarded the 2012 Professional Prix de Rome from the Canada Council of the Arts.
+Over the last two years, the partners have visited Austria and Switzerland, Scandinavia, and Japan to engage international architects, researchers and industry leaders in advanced wood construction and emerging manufacturing technologies.
+The ongoing research situates digital fabrication and wood construction in a broader cultural context and links theories of design and technology with ecological aspects of building and construction.
 A recent exhibition, Living Wood, showcased the first physical exploration of these ideas at the Corkin Gallery in Toronto.